The Blog Sidebar contains links to Filming Location posts. These include:

 The green windows at the Family First Clothing Store are a Pueblo Deco design.
 The Family First Clothing Store, now the Holocaust & Intolerance Museum of New Mexico, is the former Wright’s Trading Post, and dates to 1937 (“Breaking Bad”, Season 1, episode 1, ‘Pilot’).

-Outside the church with its self-help group, the Annapurna Chai House provides a backdrop of (likely post-WWII) commercial strip windows (“Breaking Bad”, Season 3, episode 11, ‘Abiquiu’);
+Outside the church with its self-help group, the Annapurna Chai House provides a backdrop of Luxfer Prismatic Tile Windows (“Breaking Bad”, Season 3, episode 11, ‘Abiquiu’);

 Jimmy and the Skateboard Twins plan an ambush in front of a street-corner café and across the street from the Albuquerque Community Foundation, formerly Champion Grocery Store, which dates to 1904 (“Better Call Saul”, Season 1, episode 1, ‘Uno’).

-Commercial strip windows with Luxfer prismatic glass tiles at the Albuquerque Community Foundation (formerly Champion Grocery Store).
+Commercial strip windows with Luxfer Prismatic Tile Windows at the Albuquerque Community Foundation (formerly Champion Grocery Store).

-Luxfer prismatic glass windows may be associated with false fronts and pretenses.
+Luxfer Prismatic Tile Windows may be associated with false fronts and pretenses.
 It’s hard to tell in the encounter in Family First Clothing Store who is bluffing most, Walt or the bullies.
 Jesse, Badger, and Skinny Pete discuss subverting their self-help group by selling meth surreptitiously.
 Jimmy and the Skateboard Twins attempt to ambush Mrs. Kettleman by staging an accident in order to lay a claim on the Kettleman’s ill-gotten wealth.
 Mike Ehrmantraut feigns drunkenness in order to catch his policeman foes unawares.

 Notable uses of plate glass